-Myth #2: 529 plans all cover the same expenses
+Myth 2: 529 plans all cover the same expenses

-Myth #3: 529 plans are only for 4-year college students
+Myth 3: 529 plans are only for 4-year college students

-Myth #5: 529 plans are flexible
+Myth 4: 529 plans are flexible

-Compared with other investment accounts, 529 plans are actually rather rigid.
-Plan holders can change their 529 portfolios only once per year, and funds can only be used for qualified education expenses without incurring a penalty.
+Compared with other investment accounts, 529 plans are rather rigid.
+Plan holders can change their 529 portfolios only once per year, and funds can be used only for qualified education expenses without incurring a penalty.
 If you need to pull out funds for a family emergency, you’ll be subject to income tax and a 10 percent fee.

-Myth #6: 529 plans cost the same
+Myth 5: 529 plans all cost the same

 To figure out which plan is going to pay off the most, future 529 holders need to carefully evaluate the tax benefits, fees, investment options and performance history of several plans before settling on one.